Automate multilingual CX in 5 steps ⟶

-Microfinance institutions in Africa scale multilingual support with Proto chatbots, and achieve 5 key customer support wins at the same time.
+Microfinance institutions in Africa scale multilingual support with Proto, and achieve 5 key customer support wins at the same time.

 Microfinance institutions (MFIs) have been central to the financial inclusion initiative in Africa for decades.
 With lower barriers to credit and banking services, MFIs enable bottom-of-the-pyramid customers to access life-changing financing: loans that carry them through economic difficulties, funding for new businesses, and gender-inclusive financial services.
 Despite challenges such as high operating costs and limited access to funding, the microfinance industry in Africa continues to grow and evolve comparatively quickly.